Mattastics/WhatsInMyFreezer/README.md

 Submit: Once all the details are filled in, hit the submit button, and voilà, your item is added to your digital freezer inventory.

-The next steps in the development would be to clean up some of the code before making the web page look more user-friendly.
+The next steps in the development would be to add a Food Item category that is already pulled from the API and allow the user to manually chose a category if no UPC is taken in.
+Then clean up some of the code before making the web page look more user-friendly.